mislav/blog/_posts/2013-07-28-ruby-openssl.md

 ### Certificate formats: PEM/DER

-DER is a binary format, while PEM is simply the base64 encoding of the DER format with "BEGIN" and "END" lines added.
+DER is a binary format, while PEM is simply the base64 encoding of the DER format with `BEGIN/END` header and footer lines added.
 Because of these delimiters, multiple certificates and keys can be stored together in a single file.
 This, combined by the fact it's in plain text, makes PEM the more popular encoding.

 The conventions for filename extensions aren't strong: